-The Town of Breckenridge, Colorado, is a stone’s throw away from one of the biggest ski resorts in the United States.
-This fact often leads people who are not familiar with the area into stereotyping Breckenridge as a gorgeous ski town with little else to offer.
-While Breckenridge is indeed a mecca for skiing and snowboarding (and rightfully so), that makes up only a small fraction of what this jaw-dropping place nestled in the Rocky Mountains has to offer during the winter season.
-Learn about the activities, events, and town that make Breckenridge a first-rate destination that both skiers and non-skiers to enjoy.
+Breckenridge, Colorado is home to one of the biggest and most renowned ski resorts in the United States.
+This fact often leads people to think of the town of Breckenridge as just a gorgeous ski town with little else to offer.
+But the truth is, you don’t have to ski to enjoy Breckenridge!
+While it is indeed a mecca for skiing and snowboarding (and rightfully so), that makes up only a small fraction of what this jaw-dropping community nestled in the Rocky Mountains has to offer.
+Here in Breckenridge, we pride ourselves on our historic charm, Arts District, seemingly endless activities, events and world-class dining options.
+Find out why Breckenridge is a first-rate destination that both skiers and non-skiers can enjoy during the winter.

-Why Breckenridge is More Than a Ski Town:
+Why Breckenridge is More Than Just a Ski Town

 The Town Stands On Its Own

 Breckenridge is an authentic mountain town (not a cookie-cutter village created by a ski resort) with a rich heritage and history dating back to the gold rush of the mid-1800s.
 The energetic and picturesque Main Street is fun to explore year-round with its extensive variety of shops, restaurants, and entertainment.
 From local craftsman to local craft beers, creativity and artistic entrepreneurship runs high in this mountain town.
 At night, Main Street sparkles with colorful lights and an upbeat vibe.
 The town also hosts many signature festivals that punctuate the calendar throughout the year.
 From the International Snow Sculpture Championships to Oktoberfest to Mardi Gras to Ullr Fest (a party in honor of the Norse god of snow), Breckenridge events give visitors and locals many reasons to celebrate.